Socialize with us

 For Use with Hot Woodstove, Cast Iron, Black

-In turn, uncertified wood stoves are not rated and generally will put out a lot of air pollution.
+In turn, uncertified wood stoves are not rated or tested and generally will put out a lot of air pollution.

 As mentioned above uncertified wood stove air pollutants are something to take into consideration before thinking of buying a stove that does not have EPA certification.